SERMON BASED RESOURCES

 Dig into the sermon each week with your life group, spiritual growth partner, or even by yourself!
 We’ll provide ideas to jump start your group time (Opener Questions: for building community), discussion questions to go deep (Discussion Questions: for fostering Christ Centered community), and ways to apply what you learned throughout the week (Practical Applications: for faithfully following Jesus through your week).

-PRINT THESE RESOURCESBIBLE + PRAYER
+PRINT THESE RESOURCES

 Opener Questions